-What happened This day in History May 6th
+Important Events From This day in History May 6th

 : Congress passed the Chinese Exclusion Act, which barred Chinese immigrants from the United States for 10 years.